For Denton City Council elections, more than 4,300 vote early

 On Saturday, voters in District 1, District 2 and District 4 will decide who will represent them for the next two years.

-And Alison Maguire, a stay-at-home mom and former Denton ISD educator, faces incumbent John Ryan.
-The self-employed candidate is seeking his third term.
+And Alison Maguire, a stay-at-home mother and a former Denton ISD educator, faces incumbent John Ryan.
+Ryan, who is self-employed, is seeking his third term.

-For Baker and Johnson, they’ve been campaigning essentially since February 2020, before Denton City Council members posted that year’s elections for District 1, District 2, mayor, Place 5 and Place 6 until November — a presidential election year, when a higher number of voters historically turn out.
+For Baker and Johnson, they’ve been campaigning essentially since February 2020, before Denton City Council members postponed that year’s elections for District 1, District 2, mayor, Place 5 and Place 6 until November — in a presidential election year, historically when a higher number of voters turn out.

-About 88,000 residents are registered to vote in Denton.
+About 88,000 residents are registered to vote in the city of Denton.
 With 4,383 ballots cast during early voting this year, that is less than a 5% turnout.

 And in 2017, the numbers were similar, when 4,820 people voted early for District 1 (528), District 2 (1,010), District 3 (2,034) and District 4 (1,248).